 - Soften the nail by soaking the toe in warm water.

 - Stop the nail from puncturing the skin by pushing a bit of absorbent cotton with an antibiotic ointment on it under the nail.

-- Wear open-toed or shoes that have some extra room in the toes.
+- Wear open-toed or shoes that have some extra room in the toes until the it heals.